-Looking for a planet friendly laundry powder?
-Then Meliora is your go-to.
+Love doing laundry?
+We hear ya’.
+Meliora makes it easy and will become your go-to.
 Meliora is a highly concentrated but completely natural laundry powder that works in both HE and standard washers.

-Meliora’s ingredients are simple but oh, so effective: Baking soda for odor, Washing Soda to boost pH for effective cleaning, Softening Vegetable Soap that grabs onto dirt and stains and just the right amount of essential oils, or unscented if you prefer.
+Meliora’s highly concentrated ingredients are simple but oh, so effective: Baking soda for odor, Washing Soda to boost pH for effective cleaning, Softening Coconut Soap that grabs onto dirt and stains and just the right amount of essential oils for a fresh clean smell, (or unscented if you prefer).

-Choose from our original Unscented, or our Lavender, Lemon, or Lemon-Lavender-Clove scented options.
+Choose from the original Unscented, Lavender, Lemon, or Lemon-Lavender-Clove scented options.
 All scents are made entirely from Certified Organic essential oils only—no fragrance blends that contain undisclosed ingredients in this laundry powder.

 Meliora’s laundry powder REFILL bags are a low-waste, planet-friendly and plastic free option.
 Refill the canister you bought from Meliora the first time, or use any container you have at home and get 128 HE (64 Standard) Loads.